 Creating a reassuring homepage

-To begin, we gathered insights from prior usability research, analytics, and interviews with CFPB call center representatives to better learn what consumers may be looking for on consumerfinance.gov.
+To begin, my team gathered insights from prior usability research, analytics, and interviews with CFPB call center representatives to better learn what consumers may be looking for on consumerfinance.gov.

 We learned that visitors were most-often seeking to submit a complaint followed by looking for information about financial topics such as prepaid cards, debt collection, and credit reports.